 This might mean calling or writing a letter to your local representative.
 It could also mean sending an opinion piece to your local newspaper, or inviting policymakers to visit your program to learn about important issues.

 Celebrating the International Day of Persons with Disabilities on December 3 is just one way service providers can raise awareness and promote the rights of people with disabilities.
-For more ideas and events, be sure to subscribe to the SETWorks blog.
+For more ideas and events, download the free Disability Events Calendar.